cosmos/ibc/spec/core/v2/ics-024-host-requirements/README.md

 The `provableStore`:

 - MUST write to a key/value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../../ics-023-vector-commitments).
-- MUST use canonical data structure encodings provided in these specifications
+- MUST use canonical data structure encodings provided in these specifications.

 The `privateStore`: